Eager to do what is good…

 - God’s grace teaches us to live “right” – I have to admit that a lot of sin is fun, yet the fact is that all sin will lead to destruction.
-Lies, stealing, lusting, pride, addictions, and coveting will either destroy ourselves, our relationships with others, and most times both.
+Lies, stealing, lusting, pride, addictions, and coveting will destroy us, our relationships with others, and most times, both.
 God’s grace, when I truly consider the cost of the grace that was given to me for my sin and compare it to the selfishness involved in my desire to sin; God’s grace convicts me to change.
-It’s difficult at times to say no, to not give in to the temptation of sin and, Satan doesn’t want to lose the battle – he will do everything he can to help us stumble back into ungodliness.
+It’s difficult at times to say no, to not give in to the temptation of sin, and Satan doesn’t want to lose the battle – he will do everything he can to help us stumble back into ungodliness.
 Yet, we need to think back to grace, God’s grace that saved us… take a moment and watch this video about God’s Grace for us: Click: Jesus, Son of God

-- God’s grace redeems our lives – life sucks at times and it’s usually our own fault.
-We do stupid things, we fall back into bad habits, we treat people (the people we love) poorly, or any number of other things that create chaos in our life.
+- God’s grace redeems our lives – life sucks at times, and it’s usually our own fault.
+We do stupid things; we fall back into bad habits.
+We treat people (the people we love) poorly or any other things that create chaos in our life.
 Life Sucks!
-But if we are really honest with ourselves, and we take the time to reflect we will see that it is ourselves that causes the train-wrecks in our lives.
-But God (I love that phrase); but God steps in and redeems us and He works in us to renews us.
+But if we are really honest with ourselves and we take the time to reflect, we will see that it is ourselves that causes the train wrecks in our lives.
+But God (I love that phrase), God steps in, redeems us, and works in us to renew us.
 It’s a long process that requires us to become humble and teachable, yet the end result is a changed life – a redeemed life!